Ovarian cancer

 Staging ovarian cancer

-Tests help show whether you have ovarian cancer and whether it has spread to other parts of the body.
-This process is called staging and it helps your health care team recommend the best treatment for you.
+Once ovarian cancer is diagnosed, it will be staged.
+This process helps your health care team recommend the best treatment for you.

 Grading ovarian cancer